Effect of noise characterization on the detection of mHz stochastic gravitational waves: Introduction

 In recent years, the ground network of \gls{gw} detectors has achieved significant advances, resulting in a large catalog of transient signals~\cite{LIGOScientific:2025hdt}.
 Those are mostly generated by stellar-mass \gls{bh} binaries that emit in the $\mathrm{kHz}$ range~\cite{LIGOScientific:2025slb}.
 One of the current and future challenges include the detection of a \gls{sgwb} signal, which might be generated by the ensemble signals of each individual astrophysical source, or may potentially have cosmological origin~\cite{LIGOScientific:2025bgj}.
 At the much lower frequency regime of $\mathrm{nHz}$, evidence for a stochastic gravitational background signal was announced in 2023 in a series of publications from different \gls{pta} collaborations~\cite{NANOGrav:2023gor, EPTA:2023fyk, Reardon:2023gzh, Xu:2023wog}.
 The future space-borne \gls{lisa} mission aims to explore the $\mathrm{mHz}$ band, bridging the gap in the \gls{gw} frequency spectrum between the \gls{pta} and ground-based detectors.

-The \gls{lisa} mission is comprised of three-spacecraft forming a triangle constellation, which follows a heliocentric orbit. \gls{lisa} is scheduled to be launched in the mid-2030s.
+The \gls{lisa} mission is comprised of three spacecraft forming a triangle constellation, which follows a heliocentric orbit. \gls{lisa} is scheduled to be launched in the mid-2030s.
 Inside each spacecraft, two test masses are hosted, being constantly held in free-falling conditions, while their relative distance between the different spacecraft is being monitored via means of laser interferometry~\cite{LISA:2024hlh}.
 One of the key differences of \gls{lisa} from ground-based detectors is its interferometric arms cover millions of kilometers and use different laser sources.
-This requires post-processing the laser link data between the spacecraft in order to subtract the laser frequency noise.
-This post processing technique is called \gls{tdi}~\cite{Tinto2002de, Estabrook2000ef, Vallisneri2004bn, pytdi}.
+This requires to post-process the laser link data between the spacecraft in order to subtract the laser frequency noise.
+This post-processing technique is called \gls{tdi}~\cite{Tinto2002de, Estabrook2000ef, Vallisneri2004bn, pytdi}.

 In this work, we start from our previous study of~\cite{Baghi:2023qnq}, relaxing several assumptions we made about instrumental noise and transfer functions.
 In particular, we had made the simplifying working assumption that all instrumental noises are measured via the same transfer function, which is not realistic, especially at the lower part of the frequency spectrum of the \gls{lisa} sensitivity window.
 In the present paper, we have dropped those assumptions by adopting more accurate individual models for the transfer functions of the various noises and signals.
 Similar strategies have been adopted in~\cite{Santini:2025iuj, Muratore:2023gxh}.